webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 |Editorial notes=[new content edited offline by Sierra ([[User:Sierra|Sierra]] ([[User talk:Sierra|talk]])); please do not edit]
 }}
 {{Byline}}
-{{Summary_Section|This guide shows you how to use SVG animation, comparing it with CSS techniques.
-It shows how to control SVG animations from JavaScript, and details other interaction features native to SVG.}}
+{{Summary_Section|This guide shows you how to animate SVG graphics.
+While you can animate some SVG properties via CSS, this guide focuses on SMIL-based markup you need to animate SVG attributes.
+It also shows how to control animations from JavaScript.}}
 {{Tutorial
 |Content=